 Below you can see the 5DS and K-1 Mark II sensor size comparison.

-Canon 5DS and Pentax K-1 II have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.
+Canon 5DS and Pentax K-1 II have almost the same sensor size, so neither of them has any significant advantage over the other in terms of providing control over depth of field when used with the same focal length and aperture.